 Jurisdiction Research integrity governance arrangements Canada Canada has a national oversight model for research integrity governance.
 A framework is in-place that establishes responsibilities to help support and promote a positive research environment, and describes how allegations of research misconduct are investigated.
-3 While three federal government granting agencies developed the framework, it sets a national standard that other federal government agencies (as funders of research) may refer to in the development of their own research integrity policies.
+While three federal government

-2 Anderson MS. Global Research Integrity in Relation to the United States' Research-Integrity Infrastructure.
+&lt;sup>2 Anderson MS. Global Research Integrity in Relation to the United States' Research-Integrity Infrastructure.
 Accountability in Research.
 2014;21(1):1-8.
 DOI: 10.1080/08989621.2013.822262